trenstonr/winnieOS/README.md

 A 64-bit operating system kernel for x86-64, written from scratch in C and assembly.

-GRUB loads the binary.
-Everything after that is manually done: switching into 64-bit long mode, the page tables, the interrupt handlers, and the memory allocators.
+GRUB loads the binary and everything after is manually done: switching into 64-bit long mode, the page tables, the interrupt handlers, and the memory allocators.
 The kernel is freestanding, with no libc and no runtime.